robgonnella/releasaurus/book/src/introduction.md

 - **Minimal configuration** - Intelligent defaults that work immediately
 - **Consistent experience** - Same workflow regardless of language or platform
+- **Flexible commit format** - While conventional commits enable version detection, non-conventional commits can still be included in changelogs
+- **Non-linear history support** - Works with merge-based workflows by filtering merge commits when needed

 ## Credit and Inspiration